Luna command-line tool documentation

 option, except for annotation labels instead of channel names.

-For example, to change any annotation REMS
+For example, to change an annotation REMS

 to REM